cheese-cakee/Unix_networking/README.md

 # Unix Networking in C

 A completed collection of POSIX networking examples written while working through [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/).
-The programs stay close to the guide while adding a few experiments, including nickname support in the `select()` chat server.
+The programs stay close to the guide while adding a few changes here and there.

-The repository is a compact reference for learning socket programming in C on Linux or WSL.
+you can use this repository is a compact reference for learning socket programming in C on Linux or WSL.

-## Architecture
+## Repo Architecture

 ```text
 .